cea-hpc/wi4mpi/doc/source/developer_guide.rst

 ============

 MPI is a standard in HPC community which allows a simple use of clusters.
-Nowoaday, there are several implementation (OpenMPI, BullxMPI, MPT, IntelMPI, MPC, ...) each of which involves a specific ABI (Application Binary Interface) for an application compiled with a specific MPI implementation.
+Nowadays, there are several implementation (OpenMPI, BullxMPI, MPT, IntelMPI, MPC, ...) each of which involves a specific ABI (Application Binary Interface) for an application compiled with a specific MPI implementation.
 With wi4mpi, an application compiled with